Analysis: offshore research expeditions are discovering new findings about cold-water corals in the Atlantic

 Research continues and work is now underway to determine if microplastics are impacting these coral mounds.
 Recent work carried out by the author shows that Irish coral habitats are showing signs of change.
 The team are just weeks away from their next expedition to determine what may be driving this.
 Although difficult to determine, repeat research expeditions over the past ten years are helping to shine a light on Irelands cold-water corals.
 Marine science has come a long way since the days of dredging, and Irish Science is right at the forefront.

 The research expeditions are funded by the Marine Institute’s National Marine Research & Innovation Strategy 2017-2021.
 Scientific research is funded through a number of programs including the Science Foundation Ireland, Marine Institute, H2020, Aerial Sparks program, Irish Centre for Research in Applied Geosciences and Geological Survey, Ireland.
-Dr Aaron Lim will be taking part in the Aerial/Sparks online conversation series for the Ars Electronica Festival as part of Galway 2020

 The views expressed here are those of the author and do not represent or reflect the views of RTÉ